mochar/ilm-worker/README.md

 # 🧠 Ilm

-Home-made implementation of incremental reading.
+Home-made implementation of incremental reading and writing.

 - Based on Markdown files (Obsidian)
 - Server side updating for multi-client support